Melomakarona are Greek spicy Christmas olive oil and flour – semolina cookies drenched in a honey syrup and sprinkled with walnuts on top.

 - Sieve the flour and mix with semolina, orange zest, cloves and cinnamon.

 - Beat the olive oil and sugar well for about 10 minutes on high speed.
-Mix the baking soda in the orange juice and add to the sugar (be careful as it will bubble), as well as the orange liqueur.
+Mix the baking soda in the orange juice and add it to the sugar (be careful as it will bubble), as well as the orange liqueur.

 - Change to the K paddle and mix the semolina mixture gradually until the dough does not stick on the hands.
 (If your mixer does not have a K paddle, use your hands).